 -research potential in their field of study, taking into consideration factors relevant to the proposed research including professional experience, refereed publications, specialist medical qualifications or composition of original music.

-Notification: Applications submitted before 31 May (Round 2) will be finalised by 15 February of the following year, and
+Notification: Applications submitted before 31 October (Round 1) will be finalised by 15 February of the following year, and

 How to Apply: Applicants must submit an application for admission and scholarship using the Application for Admission to Graduate Research Degree Candidature and Scholarship form.